antublue/test-engine/README.md

 - Each parameterized test class will be executed sequentially in a thread, but different test classes are executed in parallel threads
   - By default, thread count is equal to number of available processors as reported by Java
-  - The thread count can be changed by the Java system property or environment variable
+  - The thread count can be changed via a configuration value